BrianInGermany/oldcardgames/content/_posts/en/2023-02-25-schafkopf.markdown

 #### Schwarz
 If either party wins __every single trick__, it's called winning "schwarz" or *black*.
 This makes the game worth yet another 10 points.
-Thus, an ace game won *black* would be scored as such:
+Thus, an Partner Game won *black* would be scored as such:

 | Brian | Hans | Christian | Jürgen |
 | ----- | ---- | --------- | ------ |